+61 2 8317 3011 info@acms.org.au

 Welcome

 The Australian Computer Museum Society (ACMS) is a not-for-profit charity.
-It is supported through rentals, membership, volunteers, bequests and donations from private & corporate donors.
-We protect, restore, and preserve important technological artefacts, with a focus on Australian IT history.
+It is supported through rentals, membership, volunteers, bequests and donations from public, private & corporate donors.
+We protect, restore, and preserve important technological artefacts, with a focus on Australia’s rich IT history.

 Our members and volunteers come from all walks of life.
 Everyone is welcome regardless of your interest, background, age, gender, circumstances or experience.

-We exist to share your collective passions, stories and heritage items with the community.
+We exist to share stories and heritage items with The Australian community.

-We invite you to support the ACMS.
+We invite you to join the ACMS!
 Membership provides many benefits and all donations are tax deductible.
-Even If you are unable to assist financially, you can still help by volunteering your time or expertise.
+Even If you are unable to assist via a tax deductible donation, you can still help by volunteering your time or expertise.

 Are you a vintage, antique or retro computing user or enthusiast?